 But if all the above have been checked, but the problem still remains unsolved, it could mean that the recipient's phone cannot receive messages at the moment.
 It could be switched off, put in Airplane mode or out of range.
 This means that the message has already been pushed and will deliver once they have a good internet connection.
 The message can also be delivered after a few minutes as a text message, if you selected the option of delivering as text when iMessage isn't working.
 This option is labeled 'Send as SMS'.

 To enable Send as SMS, go to Settings and select Messages to view the options.
 This will help in the event that iMessage fails, your messages will still get delivered as SMS.

-The iMyFone iOS System Recovery program is used to fix various types of issues that could come up with iPhones from time to time such as iPhone stuck in Recovery mode, Apple logo, black screen of death.
+If you have tried all possible means to get the problem solved but still fail, chances are that there are problems in the iOS firmware.
+To fix this, you need to reset your iPhone.
+The iMyFone iOS System Recovery program is used to fix various types of iOS issues that could come up with iPhone, iPad or iPod from time to time such as Recovery mode, Apple logo, black screen of death.
 It comes in highly recommended by many tech experts and users who have used it to fix issues on their phones.
-Here are its main features.

 Best of all, you don't have to worry about erasing your data during the resetting with its Standard Mode.
 It will leave your messages, contacts, photos, and videos as they have been after it has reinstalled the latest iOS to your device.
 You can use this program to fix the issues with your iMessage.
 Before start, you'll need to download iMyFone iOS System Recovery to your computer and launch the program.
 Here's how it works.

 Step 1.
 There are 3 modes to choose from the home screen.
 Connect your phone to your computer using a USB cable and click on the Standard Mode button.

 Step 2.
 You'll need to set your device into DFU mode or Recovery mode to get it detected by the program.